 From September 2014, this new nationwide scheme has been available.
 This means that all children in EYFS (Butterflies and Ladybirds), Year One and Year Two will be entitled to free school meals, regardless of income or eligibility for benefits.
 Meals should be ordered one week in advance

 Receiving free school meals means that you can save up to £450 per year and ensures your child is eating a healthy, balanced meal every day.

 Having a meal at school has been proven to help children settle to learning quicker, improve their concentration and help with their energy levels and get them through an active school day.

 At Alford Primary School we fully support the UIFSM initiative and encourage families to take up the free lunch offer which provide our pupils with a healthy and nutritious meal at the John Spendluffe Technology College canteen.

-Children in Years 3,4,5 and 6 are still able to purchase a hot meal at a cost of £2.30 a day.
+Children in Years 3,4,5 and 6 are able to order a hot meal at a cost of £2.30 a day.
 The order form, together with the money (cash or cheque made payable to John Spendluffe Technology College) should be sent in a sealed envelope with your child's name, class and the amount written on the front, which we will pass on to the canteen for you.
 Hot meals should be ordered one week in advance.

 Alternatively, your child can bring a packed lunch.
 We are really proud of our Healthy School status and so we encourage children to bring in a healthy packed lunch.
 If you would like some help deciding what to put into your child's packed lunch then the British Heart Foundation website has some great ideas - including low-cost and low-effort menus!